 Array Class Collections File String Console Data Directive Enum Exception If Interface Lambda Loop Nothing Number Process Property Regex Sort StringBuilder Structure Sub Time Windows

 Data is often stored in tables.
 And these tables often reside in databases.
 In the .NET Framework, the DataTable type stores data in memory.
-It is used often in VB.NET programs.
-It has Columns and Rows properties.

 Note:DataTable is an in-memory representation of structured data—such as that read from a database.